 Please note: It is not necessary to enter grades for ALL students at the same time, however it is critical that you save your grade entries regularly.
 If you do not save, your grades will be lost!
 The save button is located at the bottom of the page, so you need to scroll down to save.

 Official grades can be changed by using the Online Grade Adjustment Application (OLGAA).

 - Once in OLGAA, click on "Change Form."
 You can search by term and student ID or select "More Options" to search by class.
 Locate the student's name, make the change, and hit "Submit."

 - You will be able to review the change when it has been updated in PeopleSoft by looking at the "Pending" and "Completed" tabs.

 The grade roster status should never be changed.
 If the grade roster status is changed to "Ready for Review" you will not be able to enter any more grades.

 Failing and Incomplete Grades

 If a student earns a failing grade or a grade of incomplete, explanation forms are available through OLGAA.
 Choose the "Failing and Incomp" tab at the top of the page to search for an individual student or use the "More Options" filter for your class roster and complete the appropriate form.

-Policies are based on the eighth edition of the Faculty Handbook:
+Policies are based on the Faculty Handbook:

 The instructor of the course should assign a grade for each student on the official grade roster in Faculty Center.
 If a student is on the grade roster, but never attended the class, a failing grade should be assigned and an "Explanation of Failing Grade" form should be filed indicating that the student enrolled in the course but did not attend.